siakhorsand/cse15l-lab-reports/lab1/lab1.md

 Before the above command is run, the absolute file path is `/Users/siakhorsand/`

-This argument states that the Documents folder is a directory and not a file.
-This is an error message.
+The Documents folder is a directory and not a file.
+Therefore, cat does not perform its function and produces this error message.
 ![cat_Direct](cat_Direct.png)

 - Here is an example of using *cat* with a path to a file: